One small shift in perspective can rebalance everything.

 This perspective shift changes everything.
 Instead of trying to fix one person, we start looking at how to restore balance to the whole system.

-The breakthrough came when they stopped asking, “How do we get Krishna to stop being so reactive?” and started asking, “What is this pattern trying to tell us about our family’s needs?”
+They moved from asking, “How do we get Krishna to stop being reactive?” to “What is Krishna’s behaviour trying to show us about the whole family?”

 Patterns reveal what behaviour alone can’t.
 They show us where tension builds, where energy drains, and where small adjustments can make a lasting difference.
 Looking at patterns shifts the focus from control to insight—and insight is what allows real, lasting change to begin.